Behavioral Health Outpatient Management Program

 - Psychological and Neuropsychological Testing in some cases (BCBSIL will notify the provider if preauthorization is required for these testing services).

-How does the Focused Outpatient Management Program work?
+How does the Focused Outpatient Management Program for routine services work?

 The cornerstone of this model is outreach and engagement from BCBSIL BH clinicians to the identified providers and members to discuss treatment plans and benefit options.
 The goal is to collaborate with providers and members to maximize the benefits available to the member under his or her benefit plan.